Here are the five most important things to know:

 Moreover, I appreciate that my Apple Watch can link up with third-party heart rate sensors (such as chest straps) via Bluetooth, which can be more accurate for certain types of workouts.

-WHOOP, on the other hand, is somewhat of a closed ecosystem that doesn’t have any standard interfaces for other software or hardware to integrate with.
+WHOOP, on the other hand, used to be somewhat of a closed ecosystem that didn’t have any standard interfaces for other software or hardware to integrate with.

-Apple and WHOOP utilize completely different pricing models, making it difficult to compare the devices side-by-side.
-On top of that, each brand has its own hardware update cycle.
+Apple and WHOOP utilize completely different pricing models and have their own hardware update cycle.

-In other words, you can purchase a new Apple Watch model every year starting from $399 or more, depending on the size, material, configuration and strap options you choose.
-On the other hand, WHOOP only updates its hardware every few years, and instead of purchasing the strap up-front, you have to enter a monthly subscription that includes both the device itself and all future software updates.
+In other words, you can purchase a new Apple Watch model every year starting from $249, depending on the size, material, configuration and strap options you choose.
+On the other hand, WHOOP only updates its hardware every few years, and instead of purchasing the strap up-front, you have to get a monthly subscription that includes both the device itself and all future software updates.

-The advantage of Apple’s approach is that you can purchase an Apple Watch once and then use it for several years (typically, until the battery goes bad) without having any recurring costs. watchOS updates are free, and usually compatible with older Apple Watch models.
+The advantage of Apple’s approach is that you can purchase an Apple Watch once and then use it for several years (typically, until the battery goes bad) without having any recurring costs. watchOS updates are free and are usually compatible with older Apple Watch models.

-You can get the latest WHOOP Strap 3.0 for as little as $18 per month if you commit to a 36-month membership.
+You can get the latest WHOOP model for as little as $15.93 per month if you commit to a 36-month membership.
 If you don’t want to commit for such a long time, you can start with a month-to-month subscription that costs $30 per month.

-If you’d like to give WHOOP a try, make sure to use my affiliate link below to save $30.
+If you’d like to give WHOOP a try, make sure to use my affiliate link below — you’ll get an extra month added to your subscription free of charge.

 Why I Wear Both WHOOP and Apple Watch